alejandroq/go-explicit-semver.io/README.md

   - Oppurtunity: To test the idea in creating the idea.
 Very organic development.
 - Versioning multiple documents for a project from: source code, design docs, etc
   - Oppurtunity: I like the monorepo, so meeting the usecase is important to me.
 I occasinoaly like to keep non-code documents in the repository as well for XYZ reason.
+- Function as an I/O argument for `-ldflag` during a `go build`.
+Similar to Git hash behaviors.

 ### How will be handled by versioning where there are multiple authors